jmalena/g6-extension-d3-force-rect/README.md

 # g6-extension-d3-force-rect

 A G6 layout extension of the force-directed layout with support for rectangular collisions.
-The package provides the same options as the [`d3-force`](https://g6.antv.antgroup.com/en/manual/layout/d3-force-layout) layout, with the only difference being that it uses `collide.size` for instead of `collide.radius`.
+The package provides the same options as the [`d3-force`](https://g6.antv.antgroup.com/en/manual/layout/d3-force-layout) layout, with the only difference being that it uses `collide.size` for collisions instead of `collide.radius`.

 # Installation